Purpose of this website

 In sub-Saharan Africa, it has been widely documented that myths and misbeliefs surrounding persons with albinism have led to witchcraft-related harmful practices, involving the use of their body parts obtained through brutal attacks and mutilations.
 Hundreds of attacks including murder, mutilations, grave robberies, sexual violence, kidnapping and trafficking of persons and body parts have been reported across 27 countries in the region.

 Statistics about the prevalence of albinism vary widely and no comprehensive studies have yet been conducted.
 It is reported that in North America and Europe, an estimate of 1 in every 6,600 to 20,000 (depending on the country) have albinism.
 In Africa it is estimated that 1 in every 5,000 to 15,000 people have albinism with selected populations having estimates as high as 1 in 1,000.

 The impact of the condition on human rights and its perception by others, including its effect on social inclusion, vary by region.
-Information about albinism worldwide may be obtained from this summary report by the UN Independent Expert on albinism or from individual organizations of the world albinism alliance.
+Information about albinism worldwide may be obtained from this summary report by the UN Independent Expert on albinism or from the Global Albinism Alliance.

 Albinism and Human Rights

 Persons with albinism are discriminated against on the basis of intersecting grounds, largely based on disability and colour.
 According to reports of the UN Independent Expert on the enjoyment of human rights by persons with albinism, discrimination based on colour exacerbates the consequences of disability, in particular when there is high degree of contrast between the colouring of persons with albinism and that of the dominant population.
 In other words, discrimination against persons with albinism should be understood as a specific situation stemming from the intersection of both disability and colour.
 Also, multiple discrimination affects subgroups and individuals among people with albinism.
 For instance, persons with albinism who are women and those affected by HIV/AIDS face aggravated discrimination.
 Therefore, an understanding of the challenges and identification of good practices to ensure the right of persons with albinism requires a holistic approach.

 UN Independent Expert on the enjoyment of human rights by persons with albinism